What is IDaaS?

 And it’s not just breaches that constitute regulatory non-compliance.

-The benefits of IDaaS do not only represent cybersecurity team priorities – they also cover usability and customer experience priorities, which could fall under many departments’ jurisdiction – such as marketing.
+The benefits of IDaaS do not only represent cybersecurity team priorities – they also cover usability (UX) and customer experience priorities, which could fall under many departments’ jurisdiction – such as marketing.

 For example, it can be leveraged to create the easiest registration processes for customer facing applications on the market – a crucial point in converting visitors to customers – giving users intuitive sign-up and authentication options, such as support for existing digital identities (social, enterprise, federated, national etc.).
 Identity provider options will vary between SaaS IAM solutions.